NeerajPandit2023/Python_Bank_Clone/README.md

 # Python_Bank_Clone
-The code we provided is an implementation of a banking system using Python.
-It presents a menu-driven interface where users can choose various banking operations.
-Here's a brief description of each section of the code:
+The code you provided is an implementation of a banking system using Python.
+It consists of a menu-driven interface that allows users to perform various banking operations.
+Let's break down the code and provide a description of its functionality:

-1. The code imports two modules, `mymodule` and `Functions`, which contain the necessary functions and classes for the banking operations.
+1. The code begins by importing two modules, `mymodule` and `Functions`.
+These modules contain the necessary functions and classes to perform the banking operations.

-2. The code then enters a loop that will display the bank's menu options and prompt the user to choose an operation.
+2. A loop is initiated, running for 100 Users in a day, which serves as the main interface for the banking system.

+3. Within each iteration of the loop, a menu is displayed to the user, presenting several banking options.

+4. The user is prompted to enter a choice from the menu.
+The code attempts to convert the input into an integer.
+If the conversion fails, an error message is displayed, requesting the user to enter an integer.

+5. Depending on the user's choice, the code branches into different sections, each corresponding to a specific banking operation.

+6. Option 1: New Bank Account for Open
+   - The user is prompted to enter a customer ID.
+   - The code attempts to convert the input into an integer.
-3. If the user chooses option 1, it prompts for a customer ID and calls the `to_open_account` function from the `Functions` module to open a new bank account.
-It also creates an instance of the `Bank` class from the `mymodule` module and displays the account details.
+   - If successful, the `to_open_account` function from the `Functions` module is called, passing the customer ID as an argument.
+   - The result of the function call is printed, and an instance of the `Bank` class from the `mymodule` module is created using the customer ID.
+   - The `display` method of the `Bank` class is called to show the account details.

+7. Option 2: Apply for a Debit Card
+   - The user is prompted to enter a customer ID.
+   - The code attempts to convert the input into an integer.
-4. If the user chooses option 2, it prompts for a customer ID and checks if the customer exists using the `check_customer` function from the `mymodule` module.
-If the customer exists, it calls the `debit_card` function from the `Functions` module to apply for a debit card.
+   - If successful, the `check_customer` function from the `mymodule` module is called to check if the customer exists.
+   - If the customer exists, the `debit_card` function from the `Functions` module is called to apply for a debit card.
+   - A success message is displayed if the application is successful.
+Otherwise, a message indicating that the customer was not found is shown.

+8. Option 3: ATM Machine
+   - The user is prompted to enter a customer ID.
+   - The code attempts to convert the input into an integer.
-5. If the user chooses option 3, it prompts for a customer ID and checks if the customer exists.
-If the customer exists, it creates an instance of the `BankAtm` class from the `mymodule` module and calls the `Atm_machine` method to simulate an ATM machine.
+   - If successful, the `check_customer` function from the `mymodule` module is called to check if the customer exists.
+   - If the customer exists, an instance of the `BankAtm` class from the `mymodule` module is created using the customer ID.
+   - The `Atm_machine` method of the `BankAtm` class is called to simulate the ATM machine's functionality.

+9. Option 4: Deposit Balance
+   - The user is prompted to enter a customer ID.
+   - The code attempts to convert the input into an integer.
+   - If successful, the `check_customer` function from the `mymodule` module is called to check if the customer exists.
+   - If the customer exists, the user is prompted to enter an amount to deposit.
+   - The `BankAtm` class is instantiated using the customer ID.
-6. If the user chooses option 4, it prompts for a customer ID and checks if the customer exists.
-If the customer exists, it prompts for an amount and calls the `deposite_balance` method of the `BankAtm` class to deposit the specified amount.
+   - The `deposite_balance` method of the `BankAtm` class is called to deposit the specified amount.

+10. Option 5: Update Customer Details
+    - The user is prompted to enter a customer ID.
+    - The code attempts to convert the input into an integer.
-7. If the user chooses option 5, it prompts for a customer ID and checks if the customer exists.
-If the customer exists, it calls the `update_customer` function from the `Functions` module to update the customer's details.
+    - If successful, the `check_customer` function from the `mymodule` module is called to check if the customer exists.
+    - If the customer exists, the `update_customer` function from the `Functions` module is called to update the customer's details.

+11. Option 6: Show Customer Details
+    - The user is prompted to enter a customer ID.
+    - The code attempts to convert the input into an integer.
-8. If the user chooses option 6, it prompts for a customer ID and checks if the customer exists.
-If the customer exists, it creates an instance of the `BankAtm` class and calls the `display` method to show the customer's details.
+    - If successful, the `check_customer` function from the `mymodule` module is called to check if the customer exists.
+    - If the customer exists, an instance of the `BankAtm` class is created using the customer ID.
+    - The `display` method of the `BankAtm` class is called to show the customer's details.

+12. Option 7: Check Customer Balance and ATM Pin
+    - The user is prompted to enter a customer ID.
+    - The code attempts to convert the input into an integer.
-9. If the user chooses option 7, it prompts for a customer ID and checks if the customer exists.
-If the customer exists, it creates an instance of the `BankAtm` class and retrieves the customer's information.
-It then prints the customer's name, account number, balance, and ATM pin.
+    - If successful, the `check_customer` function from the `mymodule` module is called to check if the customer exists.
+    - If the customer exists, an instance of the `BankAtm` class is created using the customer ID.

-10. If the user chooses option 8, the program exits.
+    - The customer's information, including their name, account number, balance, and ATM pin, is retrieved and displayed.

+13. Option 8: Quit
+    - The code exits the program.

-11. If the user enters an invalid option, it displays an error message.
+14. If the user enters an invalid option, an error message is displayed.

-The code appears to be a basic implementation of a banking system, but without the actual implementations of the functions and classes in the `mymodule` and `Functions` modules, it is difficult to provide further details about the functionality and behavior of the code.
+Overall, the code provides a basic banking system interface where users can perform operations such as opening accounts, applying for debit cards, using an ATM machine, depositing balance, updating customer details, and viewing customer information.
+However, the actual implementation and functionality of the functions and classes in the `mymodule` and `Functions` modules are not provided, so the specific details and behavior of those operations cannot be determined from the code snippet.